lllyasviel/style2paints/README.md

 **The AI can automatically recognize eyes, hair, clothes, skin and so on.
 The AI can paint on a sketch accroding to the specific style.**

-Codes will be avaliable once ACPR 2017's paper reviewing is finished.
+Codes will be avaliable before ACPR 2017's paper reviewing is finished.

 **Our paper is shared in this repo.**